-- Hospital-based physicians: physician rates are subsidized for our ICU, NICU, Pediatric Dept, Labor and Delivery, Women's Health Associates, Psychiatry Dept, Transitional Care Center, Behavioral Health Center, Diabetes Management Center and St. Clare Medical Outreach to ensure continuity of care, particularly among vulnerable populations.
-Subsidies also support needs for comprehensive cardiac care, 24/7 anesthesia coverage, and pathology. - Non-Resident House Staff and Hospitalists: Hospitalists are funded to coordinate care and resources for patients regardless of their ability to pay for the services received or whether they have health insurance. - Coverage of Emergency Department Call: Physician services are subsidized to ensure specialized care in pulmonary, neurology, and critical care in our ED
+Hospital-based physicians: physician rates are subsidized for our ICU, NICU, Pediatric Department, Labor and Delivery.
+Women's Health Associates, Psychiatry Dept, Behavioral Health Center, to ensure continuity of care, particularly among vulnerable populations.
+Subsidies also support needs for comprehensive cardiac care.
+Non-Resident House staff and hospitalists: hospitalists are funded to coordinate care and resources for all patients, 24 hours a day, 7 days per week, regardless of their ability to pay for the services received or whether or not they have health insurance.
+Coverage of Emergency Department Call: The hospital-based emergency department (ED) provides a full range of medical and specialty services on a 24/7 basis to our community regardless of ability to pay.
+Physician consultative services are subsidized to ensure access to care for our community in specialized care including pulmonary, neurology, critical care, general surgery, neurology, neurosurgery, orthopedics, plastic surgery, ophthalmology, etc. Population Health and support of care in the community: Women's Health associates, Primary Care, Transitional Care Center, Diabetes Management Center, and St. Care Medical Outreach are subsidized outpatient services that services that services that communities needs and seek to improve access to care and reduce total cost of care.
+They are historically fundamental to our Catholic tradition and our mission to serve the healthcare needs of our community regardless of ability to pay or